Galabeam/REFF/README.md

 # REFF

-Enables FriendlyFire at the end of the round with configurable events.
+Enables FriendlyFire and allows items/classes to be given at the end of a round.